|Look up fees

-During the pre-teaching period students are expected to complete the course readings, review the online lectures and any other course preparation as outlined on the LMS.
-The LMS will become available at the commencement of the pre-teaching dates.
+During the pre-teaching period students are expected to complete the course readings, review the online lectures and any other course preparation as outlined on the LMS, which will become available at the commencement of the pre-teaching dates.

 Intended learning outcomes

-- Understand and apply the protocols and processes associated with a range of technical methods used to handle, sample and examine different types of cultural material; and
+- Understand and apply the protocols and processes associated with a range of technical methods used to handle, sample and examine different types of cultural material

-- Synthesize the documentation, analysis and evaluation of observations via the creation of conservation 'Condition' and 'Scientific' reports.
+- Synthesize the documentation, analysis and evaluation of observations via the creation of conservation and reports.

 - Relevant methodologies, technical approaches and documentary practices